doctrine/DoctrineMongoDBBundle/Resources/doc/cookbook/registration_form.rst

 stored in the database.

-In other words, create a second form for registration, which embeds the ``User`` form and adds the extra field needed.
-Start by creating a simple class which represents the "registration":
+In other words, create a second form for registration, which embeds the ``User`` form and adds the extra field needed:

 .. code-block:: php